Battle of Albert (1916): French Sixth Army

 By the end of 1 July, the Sixth Army had captured all of the German first position except Frise on the Somme Canal.
 Few casualties had been suffered and 4,000 prisoners had been taken.
 On the south bank, territorial troops buried the dead and cleared the battlefield of unexploded ammunition, as artillery was moved forward to prepared positions.
-I Colonial Corps had advanced within attacking distance of the German second position and indications that the Germans were withdrawing artillery had been detected.
-In 48 hours, the French had broken through on an 8 km front.
+I Colonial Corps had advanced within attacking distance of the German second position and found indications that the Germans were withdrawing artillery.
+In 48 hours, the French had overrun the first position on an 8 km front.
 The advance of I Colonial Corps created a salient and German artillery, safe on the east bank of the Somme and assisted by more aircraft and observation balloons, could enfilade the defences hurriedly built by French troops and make movement on the Flaucourt Plateau impossible in daylight.
 German counter-attacks at Belloy, La Maisonette and Biaches, increased French casualties.
 A bold suggestion for a French attack northwards across the river was rejected.
 By 6 July, Foch had decided to attack on both banks and to extend the attack with the Tenth Army, on the right of the Sixth Army, to exploit success on any part of the front.

 XXXV Corps

-Estrées was captured in the evening, then a German counter-attack in the early hours, retook half of the village before the French attacked again late on 5 July and took back most of the village.
-An attack on Barleux failed and supply shortages emerged, as guns and equipment were moved forward, clogging roads.
+Estrées was captured in the evening of 4 July then a German counter-attack in the early hours of 5 July retook half of the village.
+The French attacked again late that day and took back most of the village but as Fayolle anticipated, German defenders were recovering and the French advance losing momentum and organisation.
+On 5 July an attack on Barleux failed, prisoners disclosing that four fresh regiments had arrived in the third position.
+Supply shortages began to hamper the French as guns and equipment were moved forward, clogging roads.
 Attacks to cross the Amiens–Vermand road towards Villers Carbonnel, after Barleux and Biaches were captured, began on 10 July, near Estrées but were repulsed.